Decision-making responsibility (formerly custody)

 If you qualify for a lawyer to represent you in court

 We may cover the cost of a lawyer to help with your decision-making responsibility case if:

 - you or your child fear for your safety from your ex

 - the way your ex is behaving is hurting your relationship with your child

 - you worry that your ex will kidnap your child

-- you have recently separated and there is no custody or access agreement between you and your ex
+- you have recently separated and there is no decision-making responsibility or parenting time agreement between you and your ex

-If you are a grandparent seeking custody or access and you are financially eligible, we may cover the cost of a lawyer who will decide if your case has a good chance of succeeding.
+If you are a grandparent seeking decision-making responsibility or contact and you are financially eligible, we may cover the cost of a lawyer who will decide if your case has a good chance of succeeding.

 If you don’t qualify for legal aid